-- 10.1.1 ATS Surveillance services are provided within the NAT HLA where radar, ADS-B or multilateration coverage exists in accordance with ATS Surveillance procedures in the PANS ATM (Doc 4444).
-(See Attachment 8) - 10.1.2 Although ADS-B coverage exists throughout the NAT, ADS-B equipage is not mandated except on routes Tango 9 and Tango 290.
+- 10.1.1 ATS Surveillance services are provided within the NAT HLA where radar, ADS-B or multilateration coverage exists in accordance with ATS Surveillance procedures in the Procedures for Air Navigation Services Air Traffic Management (PANS-ATM, Doc 4444). - 10.1.2 Although ADS-B coverage exists throughout a large section of the NAT, ADS-B equipage is not mandated except on routes Tango-9 and Tango-290. - 10.1.3 If ADS-B equipment B1 or B2 has been filed in Item 10b of the ICAO FPL, the pilot shall consider that the aircraft is identified when the aircraft is operating above FL 285 in the Gander OCACTA, Shanwick OCACTA, Santa Maria OCACTA and the Reykjavik OCACTA south of 87°N. The controller will not inform the pilot of the identification.
+The controller will inform the pilot if the aircraft is not identified.
+This procedure is established to facilitate application of ATS surveillance separation using CPDLC by eliminating the need to inform every aircraft via CPDLC that the aircraft is identified.